TheGenXCoder/builder-platform/platform/standards/writing-style-guide.md

 **Before ANY content publishes, audit every sentence for:**

 ### Banned Subjective Qualifiers
-- [ ] No use of "rare," "common," "many," "few," "most," "often," "popular," "expensive" without quantification
+- [ ] No use of "rare", "common", "many", "few", "most", "often", "popular", "expensive" without quantification
-- [ ] All comparative terms ("better," "worse," "faster") include specific metrics
+- [ ] All comparative terms ("better", "worse", "faster") include specific metrics
-- [ ] All frequency terms ("often," "rarely") replaced with percentages or counts
+- [ ] All frequency terms ("often", "rarely") replaced with percentages or counts

 ### Inappropriate Absolutes
-- [ ] "Always," "never," "all," "none" used only when provably 100%/0%
+- [ ] "Always", "never", "all", "none" used only when provably 100%/0%
 - [ ] "Can't" and "impossible" used only for physical/mechanical constraints
-- [ ] Behavioral patterns use "typically," "in X% of cases," not absolutes
+- [ ] Behavioral patterns use "typically", "in X% of cases", not absolutes

 ### Quantification
 - [ ] All power figures include units and rpm where applicable